astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 Behind _Admins_, a Deployment _Editor_:

-- Can access and make changes to the Deployment (e.g. modify resources, change name, push code)
+- Can access and make changes to the Deployment on Astronomer (e.g. modify resources, add Environment Variables, push code)
 - Cannot delete the Deployment
 - Can perform CRUD operations on any Service Account in the Deployment
 - Has full access to modify and interact with DAGs in the Airflow UI